ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 You need to create a administrator account to use it.

-Run `python manage.py createsuperuser` to create an account by filling username, email address and password.
+Run `python3 manage.py createsuperuser` to create an account by filling username, email address and password.

 Then you can access the internal admin site using `http://localhost:8000/admin`.
 By default, you can only manage users and groups after login.